DotNetOpenAuth/DotNetOpenAuth/source/README.txt

 The Consumer Demo
 1) Kill all session cookies
-2) Create an OpenID account with one of the Open Servers listed below OR use the demo Server website as the identity provider - using http://[EXTERNAL IP]/JanRain.OpenID.ServerPortal/user/bob with the password 'test'
+2) Create an OpenID account with one of the Open Servers listed below OR use the demo Server as the identity provider - using http://[EXTERNAL IP]/JanRain.OpenID.ServerPortal/user/bob with the password 'test'
 3) Go to http://[EXTERNAL IP]/JanRain.OpenID.ConsumerPortal/default.aspx and enter the OpenIDURL
 4) You are required to authenticate with the provider.
 Some fields (eg Name, DoB, Country etc.) are requested, some required and some omitted.
 Your OpenID provider should prompt you for the relevant fields, or at least make you aware which fields its passing back.
 The exact page flow and auhentication mechanism will be implemented differently by different identity providers.